 In the Coen brothers’ last movie, Hail, Caesar!, George Clooney played a kidnapped movie star who wound up in the thrall of blacklisted Communist screenwriters.
 “They’ve figured out the laws that dictate everything,” he gushes bumblingly at the end, once he’s retuned to the studio.
 “It’s all in a book called ‘Kapital’, with a ‘K’.”
 He’s summarily slapped upside the head and pushed back in front of the cameras.

-That curiosity should be nurtured, however, because the film expands and gets richer as it goes along.
+That curiosity should be nurtured, because the film expands and gets richer as it goes along.
 Its subject is death, or the eternal threat of it, as viewed through American mythology.
 And by the end, this idea has picked up nuance, added thematic complexities, transitioned from looney-tune comedy to pathos, hinted at self-reflexivity, and opened itself to the possibility that even if death is inevitable, fatalism needn’t be so absolute.
 I can’t, for the life of me, sympathize with the criticism that it feels like stitched-together TV episodes.
-This is a clear case where the whole is greater than the sum of its parts, a steady progression whose stories shade one another and allow meaning to flourish in the cracks between them.
+This is a clear case where the whole is greater than the sum of its parts; the stories show real progression, shading one another and allowing meaning to flourish in the cracks between them.
 The passage with Tom Waits is perhaps the most soulful work in a filmography where genuine, intimate soulfulness is rather rare.
 Zoe Kazan’s chapter is the longest and most densely plotted, and thus saved for near the end, as if the initial thinness of the film has thickened enough to tell it.
 And the corker is the finale, a single scene of darkly comic dialogue that, depending on how you read it, is either a trip to the underworld or an ordinary stagecoach ride where waning light and a good narrator can play tricks on your imagination.

 It wouldn’t do to read too much wisdom into Buster Scruggs—or too little.
 In fact, either one seems disrespectful to a morbid compendium whose climax is an on-screen storyteller flashing a grin and saying “How would I know?”
 But if this is how smart-asses (now in their 60s) approach the concept of mortality, it’s mature and haunting, one of the most eccentric and gnawing surprises of 2018.
 And as it reaches a resolution, it makes it clear that if you’re looking for a lesson from the film, or from the Coens, it’s that the thrill was always in the telling.